 Olivier shook her head impatiently.
 "No, that's not it!" she said.
 "We just…" She let out an irritated breath.
 "This just isn't going to work!"

-"We already hashed this out, Olivier," Shua replied.
+"It suited us well enough when we thought of it," Shua replied.
 "You'd go back to Briggs, I'd go back to Central, and when we could, I'd go up, you'd come down, or we'd meet up here."
-He spread his hands.
-"It suited us well enough when we thought of it."
 He tipped up her chin and smiled into her eyes.
 "Or did you forget all those hours in each other's arms, whispering about our future?"

 "No, I haven't forgotten!"
 Olivier could already feel her determination begin to unravel at the edges.
 "But that was then!
 And this…this…"